-How Bar Soaps Differ From Liquid
+Bar Soaps vs. Liquid

-How Bar Soaps Differ From Liquid Soaps
+Bar Soaps vs. Liquid Soaps

 There are 2 forms of alkalis (lyes):

-- Potassium Hydroxide forms liquid soap using the hot process method – prolonged heat applied for several hours or more.
+- Potassium Hydroxide forms liquid soap only using the hot process method – prolonged heat applied for several hours or more.

 So, how does this change the nourishment quality, moisturization content, expense, and more?